selimslab/selimslab.github.io/_posts/ideas/quotes/2020-5-9-quotes-classified.md

 These violent delights have violent ends

-## freedom

 I am free and that is why I am lost.

-Everything can be taken from a man but one thing: the last of the human freedoms—to choose one’s attitude in any given set of circumstances, to choose one’s own way.

 Anxiety is the dizziness of freedom.

 I've found that there is always some beauty left -- in nature, sunshine, freedom, in yourself; these can all help you.

-They who can give up essential liberty to obtain a little temporary safety deserve neither liberty nor safety.

-## iterate

-The first draft of anything is shit.

 You will do foolish things, but do them with enthusiasm.

-Everybody talks about wanting to change things and help and fix, but ultimately all you can do is fix yourself.
-And that's a lot.
-Because if you can fix yourself, it has a ripple effect.